urbit/docs/tutorials/arvo/gall.md

 ### +on-agent

-This arm is called to handle responses to `%pass` moves to other agents.
+This arm is called to handle responses to `%give` moves to other agents.
 It will be one of the following types of response:

 - `%poke-ack`: acknowledgment (positive or negative) of a poke.
 If the